 New owners or tenants

 Under the Condominium Act the Corporation must maintain a Register of owners and, for emergency purposes, the Corporation must know who is actually residing in the building.
-In addition, it is MTCC 573 policy to use email as much as possible and only uses email to communicate building updates to owners and tenants.
+In addition, it is MTCC 573 policy to use email as much as possible and we will only use email to communicate building updates to owners and tenants.

 In order to send official communications (e.g. notices for the Corporation's AGM and about the annual budget) by email the owner must give consent in writing.
 The Secretary of MTCC 573 thus contacts all new owners and asks for this consent, the responses are filed in the appropriate Unit file.
-The Board follows the procedures noted below to ensure that our obligations are met.
-Currently (2015) all residential owners have agreed to accept only email communications.
+Currently (2018) all 52 owners have agreed to accept only email communications.

 The Board approves the Operating Budget each year, normally in January - our fiscal year starts March 1.
 The Operating Budgets for the last few fiscal years are accessible from the links below.